This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in Thailand.

 Can a debtor’s pre-insolvency transactions be challenged?
 If so, by whom, when and on what grounds?
 What is the effect of a successful challenge and how are the rights of third parties impacted?

-The Bankruptcy Act contains provisions for the invalidation of specific transactions made prior to the filing of a bankruptcy petition.
-The Official Receiver has the right to petition the Court for the cancellation or revocation of the following:
+The Bankruptcy Act contains provisions for the invalidation of specific transactions made prior to the filing of a petition for bankruptcy proceedings.
+The Official Receiver has the right to petition to the Court for the cancellation or revocation of the following:

-Any fraudulent acts done by the debtor provided that the petition must be filed to the Court within a one-year period from the date that the act became known to the official receiver.
-The Bankruptcy Act also provides the presumption that the transaction is made within one year before the petition for bankruptcy was filed or any acts where the debtor received less than a reasonable amount of compensation were done to prejudice the creditors’ rights to be repaid.
+Any fraudulent acts done by the debtor.
+The Bankruptcy Act also provides the presumption that the transaction was made within one year before the petition for bankruptcy was filed or any acts where the debtor received less than a reasonable amount of compensation were done to prejudice the creditors’ rights to be repaid.
+It should be noted that the petition for the cancellation or revocation of acts must be filed to the Court within a one-year period from the date that the act became known to the Official Receiver.

 Note that a request for the cancellation or revocation of acts or transactions under the Bankruptcy Act will not impact the rights of third parties who purchased the assets in good faith and for a fair price before the bankruptcy proceedings began.